RoadieHQ/marketing-site/content/docs/scaffolder/manipulate-json-files/index.md

     parser: json
 ```

-We use this action to parse the file specified at `input.path` because we know it is a json file we can use the `input.parser` with the value `json`.
-This will make the content of the file to be parsed into an object properly
+We use this action to parse the file specified at `input.path` because we know it is a JSON file we can use the `input.parser` with the value `json`.
+This will make the content of the file to be parsed into an object properly.

 #### roadiehq:utils:serialize:json